Best Historic Inns In Michigan

 By 1976 it was clear that something had to be done.
 Help arrived in the form of dedicated restorationists Norm and Kathryn Kinney and Hal and Jacque Minick.
 As a bicentennial gift to the community, they proposed to restore the National House to its original purpose, that of a quaint country inn.
 Through hard work, imagination, and volunteer efforts from friends in Marshall, it reopened for business on Thanksgiving of 1976.
 Today, the current owners continuously upgrade and renovate this nationally recognized bed and breakfast inn”

-If you are looking for an old fashion bed and breakfast experience, call the National House Inn.
-Here you will find wonderful hospitality and comfortable rooms, and an inn that has been beautifully restored.
+If you are looking for an old-fashioned bed and breakfast-experience, call the National House Inn.
+Here you will find wonderful hospitality, comfortable rooms, and an inn that has been beautifully restored.
 For more information, check out this link.

 Northwest Michigan